Stash money now for tax-free growth and income in retirement

 As a wealth-building tool, a Roth IRA is attractive for several reasons.

-First, any qualified distributions you make are 100 percent tax- and penalty-free.
-To count as a qualified distribution, your account must be open for at least five years and the withdrawal must be made after you turn 59½, or because you’ve become permanently disabled or if you’re taking a distribution to buy a first home (more on this just below).
+First, any qualified distributions you make are 100% tax- and penalty-free.
+To count as a qualified distribution, your account must be open for at least five years and the withdrawal must be made after you turn 59 ½.

-You can always withdraw your original contributions to your Roth IRA tax- and penalty-free at any time.
-However, if you’re withdrawing earnings before age 59½ and before your account is five years old, you may pay taxes and penalties on the distribution.
-You can, however, avoid the penalty if you’re withdrawing money to buy a first home, cover qualified education expenses or pay for unreimbursed medical expenses and health insurance premiums.
+You can always withdraw your original contributions to your Roth IRA at any time, for any reason.
+However, if you withdraw earnings before age 59 ½ and before your account is five years old, you may owe taxes and penalties on the distribution.
+You can, however, avoid the penalty if you withdraw money to buy a first home, cover qualified education expenses, or pay for unreimbursed medical expenses and health insurance premiums.

 Build Wealth with a Roth IRA in Your 30s

-Roth IRAs have many positive features but the real question is, how can you use one to build wealth, and why should you choose a Roth over a Traditional IRA?
+Roth IRAs have many positive features.
+But the real questions are: How can you use one to build wealth, and why should you choose a Roth over a traditional IRA?

-Answering the first part of that question just requires some simple math.
-Currently, the maximum annual contribution limit to a Roth IRA is $5,500.
-Now, assume you save that amount starting at age 30, and you retire at age 68.
-If you were to earn a 7 percent annual return, that $5,500 annual savings would grow to over $1 million.
+Answering that first question just requires some simple math.
+Currently, the maximum annual contribution limit to a Roth IRA is $6,000 ($7,000 if you’re age 50 or older).
+Now, assume you save that amount starting at age 30 and you retire at age 68.
+If you were to earn a 7% annual return, that $6,000 annual savings would grow to more than $1 million.
 That’s not too bad for what effectively breaks down to a little over $100 a week in savings.

-Of course, you could save that same amount in a Traditional IRA and besides, you may be able to deduct those contributions.
+Of course, you could save that same amount in a traditional IRA and deduct those contributions.
 Deductions reduce your taxable income for the year, potentially putting you in a lower tax bracket.

-If you’re still building your career in your 30s and you haven’t hit your peak earning years yet, being able to withdraw Roth IRA assets (your contributions, plus all the income they will have earned) tax-free when you retire may be more valuable in the long run than getting a deduction now.
+A Roth IRA can be a great choice if you’re still building your career in your 30s and haven’t hit your peak earning years yet.
+Being able to withdraw Roth IRA assets (your contributions, plus all the income they will have earned) tax-free when you retire may be more valuable in the long run than getting a deduction now.

 The better you understand what’s available to you, the easier it becomes to choose the Roth IRA that can help you achieve your wealth-creation goals.